oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Privacy Considerations {#privacy_considerations}

-The privacy principles of [@ISO.29100] MUST be adhered to.
+The privacy principles of [@ISO.29100] should be adhered to.

 ## Storage of Signed User Data